Medications that keep your heart healthy if you have diabetes

 High blood pressure medications

-• ACE inhibitors.
 Angiotensin-converting enzyme inhibitors (ACE inhibitors) are recommended for most people who have diabetes, high blood pressure, and kidney disease.
 Drugs in this category—which include captopril and enalapril—work by keeping your blood vessels relaxed.
 Specifically, they prevent a hormone called angiotensin from forming in your body and narrowing your blood vessels.

-• Diuretics.
-Also called "water pills," diuretics help your body get rid of extra water through your urine.
+Also called “water pills,” diuretics help your body get rid of extra water through your urine.
 That reduces the amount of fluid flowing through your blood vessels, which eases the pressure on them.
 If you’re pregnant, diuretics are not usually recommended for blood pressure control.

 Cholesterol medications

 Cholesterol is a type of fat produced by your liver and found in your blood.
-Low-density lipoproteins—also known as LDL, or "bad" cholesterol—can contribute to deposits called plaque that clog your blood vessels.
+Low-density lipoproteins—also known as LDL, or “bad” cholesterol— can contribute to deposits called plaque that clog your blood vessels.
 If you have too much LDL, you’re at greater risk of a heart attack or stroke.

-High-density lipoproteins—also called HDL, or "good" cholesterol—helps remove the LDL from your blood vessels.
+High-density lipoproteins—also called HDL or “good” cholesterol—helps remove the LDL from your blood vessels.

 Should you take aspirin?

-• You’re between the ages of 50 and 69 and have diabetes
+• You’re between the ages of 50 and 69, have diabetes AND

 • You don’t have an increased risk of bleeding